IT-Syndikat/its-supybot-plugins/README.md

 Plugins for the irc channelbot of the it-syndikat hackerspace from innsbruck.

-join me on irc.freenode.net #itsyndikat
+join us on irc.freenode.net #itsyndikat

 Currently available plugins:
 ----------------------------